Responsibility and Accountability Related to Interviews

 We carefully assess the impacts according to the specifics of each situation.
 We respect the will of the child or youth and we put his or her interests foremost.

 We often record our conversations with information sources or potential guests for note-taking purposes.
-This is common practice and is generally done openly.
-It may also be done without the interviewee's knowledge, on condition that:
+This is common practice and is generally done openly, but may be done with or without the interviewee’s knowledge.

 Whether made with or without the source’s knowledge, recordings of conversations or pre-interviews are generally not published.
 We are aware that publication of this type of material could undermine a source’s confidence in journalists.
 It could also have legal or regulatory consequences.

-We accordingly take care to explore all alternatives to publication of this type of material, in keeping with our journalistic values, and will refer to senior editorial management.
+We accordingly take care to explore all alternatives to publication of this type of material, in keeping with our journalistic values, and will refer to the Director.
 We will publish it only in cases when it is in the public interest and publication is the best way to ensure the accuracy, fairness and balance of our report.

 Any proposal to broadcast a recording made without the knowledge of the interviewee is referred to the Director.